Minimum Requirements

 When an individual is made an Authorized User on another individual’s credit card or revolving credit account their credit score may be positively affected if the Primary Cardholder has good or excellent credit.
 Individuals with good credit sell Authorized User access to their credit cards and revolving credit accounts commercially and the practice is sometimes referred to as “piggybacking”.
 The Broker is aware that piggybacking is legal, but the Broker and other lenders consider this to be a deceptive practice.
 When a review of the Applicant’s credit report reveals that 33% or more of the Applicant’s total credit card limit and or revolving credit limit is supplied by being an Authorized User on another individual’s credit card(s) and or revolving credit account(s) and that individual is not a spouse, then the Broker will automatically decline the Application and issue an Adverse Action Notice and depending on the circumstances the Broker may also issue a Federal Trade Commission (FTC) “Red Flag” Notice.

 All Applicants must be legal residents of the United States.
-All Applicants will be asked if they are a United States Citizen, a permanent resident alien, a non-permanent resident alien, or an illegal alien.
+All Applicants will be asked if they are a United States Citizen, a permanent resident alien, a non-permanent resident alien, or an individual who does not have legal residency status.
 If the Applicant declares they are a permanent or non-permanent resident alien, they must provide supporting documents.
 If the Applicant fails to provide the required proof, then their Application will be declined.
-If the Applicant declares that they are an illegal alien, then their Application will be declined.
+If the Applicant declares that they do not have legal residency status, then their Application will be declined.

 All Applicants must have a credit report and a qualifying Credit Score.